DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ‘RYLAN\_REF\_DIR’ should contain: ChromoList.csv, ChromoInDelList.csv, Multi.csv, genomic reference file and its index.

-* Reference genome names are currently hard coded.
-Refer to the 'Input File Format' section in /documentation/softwareDescription.md for instructions on editing the expected file name.
-* Hg19 is considered the default assembly value.
+Hg19 is considered the default assembly value; if using hg19 the RYLAN\_REF\_BUILD environment variable need not be specified.

 ## Running DTM-Tools locally

 Activate the local environment (pyvcf) first.
+Make any necessary edits to the DTM-Tools source code and database (examples given in the previous section).

 The following command line, from the root directory, executes DTM-Tools with hg38 database coordinates and six threads:

 	python rylantool/main.py -a -m 6 -r /DIRECTORY/PATH/REFERENCE -o /DIRECTORY/PATH/OUTPUT -i /DIRECTORY/PATH/INPUT -p Sample.bam -g grch38

 /DIRECTORY/PATH/REFERENCE should contain: ChromoList.csv, ChromoInDelList.csv, Multi.csv, GRCh38.fasta, GRCh38.fasta.fai

-* Reference genome names are currently hard coded.
-Refer to the 'Input File Format' section in /documentation/softwareDescription.md for instructions on editing the expected file name.

-•	/DIRECTORY/PATH/INPUT should contain the file name given in the -p option, along with its index, and ANNOVAR output files if -a is employed.
+/DIRECTORY/PATH/INPUT should contain the file name given in the -p option, along with its index, and ANNOVAR output files if -a is employed.

-To keep a copy of each generated .vcf file add a -n option to the command line.
+To keep a copy of each generated .vcf file add a **-n** option to the command line.

-If you don’t have ANNOVAR output files, omit the -a option.
+If you don’t have ANNOVAR output files, omit the **-a** option.

-* hg19 is considered the default assembly build value, in this case the following command line will work:
+Hg19 is considered the default assembly build value, in this case it does not need to be specified and the following command line will work:

 	python rylantool/main.py -a -m 6 -r /DIRECTORY/PATH/REFERENCE -o /DIRECTORY/PATH/OUTPUT -i /DIRECTORY/PATH/INPUT -p Sample.bam

 ## Understanding the JSON output file

-The JSON output file and its rationale is discussed in /documentation/softwareDescription.md - please review it first.
+The JSON output file and its rationale is also discussed in /documentation/softwareDescription.md - please review that document first.

 To view the .JSON output file in a visually-friendly format, use any online JSON formatter (look for "JSON formatter" in any web search engine).
 Some examples are: